sftinc/node-swarm/README.md

 Data can be passed and modified throughout the conversation.
 The data is passed to a function or Agent instruction via the dataParam (defaults to \_data - [see Swarm Client](#swarm-client)) :

+> **Important**: Agent instructions only have access to data passed via `Swarm.run(agent, messages, data <--)`.
+Instructions cannot access any other external data or functions.

 ```javascript
 // Function that gets the temperature
 const getTemperature = (_data) => {